-June,1848, to an affluent and religious middle class family, Catherine
+June,1848, in an affluent and religious middle class family, Catherine

 to Parliament and grand-daughter of William B. Gurney who played a

-in the early 1870's, Catherine Gurney first began a
+in the early 1870's, when Catherine Gurney first began a

 Association in 1883

 which was initially based at her home.
 This Association progressed and resulted in